tinfoilboy/sonne/README.md

 ## License

-Computare is licensed under the MIT License, the terms of which can be seen [here](https://github.com/tinfoilboy/computare/blob/master/LICENSE).
+sonne is licensed under the MIT License, the terms of which can be seen [here](https://github.com/tinfoilboy/sonne/blob/master/LICENSE).